Bangers and Mash

 How to Make Bangers and Mash

-Heat some whole milk and butter in a small size pot over very low heat and keep warm.
+Heat Gently: I warm whole milk and butter in a small pot over very low heat, letting them melt together.
+I keep it warm until it is ready to mix into the potatoes.

-Add some butter, or oil, to a large frying pan or rondeau over medium heat and sear the sausage for 2-3 minutes per side to get a good sear on them.
-Do not worry about cooking completely through at this stage.
+Sear: I add butter or oil to a large frying pan or rondeau over medium heat and sear the sausages for two to three minutes on each side until they develop a nice crust.
+There is no need to cook them through at this stage.

-Remove the sausage, add some more butter to the pan, and then cook the onions until they are lightly browned and translucent.
-Stir in the garlic and cook for 1 minute.
+Sauté: Once the sausage is done searing, I remove it and add a little more butter to the pan.
+Then, I cook the sliced onions until they become lightly browned and translucent.
+I stir in the garlic and let it cook for one minute.

-Next, add the potatoes to a large pot of boiling water and cook for 6 to 7 minutes or until tender.
+Prep the Mashed Potatoes: I add the potatoes to a large pot of boiling water and let them cook for six to seven minutes.

-Finish the potatoes by pouring in the hot milk and butter and season with salt and pepper and mix until combined.
+Lastly: I pour in the hot milk and butter, then season with salt and pepper.
+I mix everything until the potatoes are well combined.

 Make-Ahead and Storage